 One example for the unique value offered by SI relates to its ability to separate signal arising from vertically separated regions in the device.
 In mainstream OCD solutions, light reflections from the entire structure contributes to the measured signal in a highly nontrivial and convoluted way.
 Measuring modern 3D structures characterized by numerous different subregions and dimensions poses a daunting challenge, drastically impeding the solution quality, robustness and the time required to reach a viable metrology solution.
 With SI it is possible to isolate and selectively choose what region in the structure is to be probed, highlighting sensitivity to that region and eliminating contributions from other vertically-separated parts.

-The Nova PRISM platform implements Spectral Interferometry for OCD measurements in addition to current workhorse technologies.
-For SI implementation, the standard optical path is replaced by an interferometric optical path, which includes a reference mirror.
-Light from the reference mirror is combined with light from the sample and directed to the spectrometer.
-The spectrometer measures every wavelength’s intensity separately and by that grabs the interference pattern of the interferometer.
+The Nova PRISM platform includes SI as well as SR/SE technologies for OCD measurements.
+In SI implementation, the standard optical path is augmented by an interferometric channel, utilizing a unique highly controlled reference mirror.
+Light from the mirror is combined with light from the sample and interferes at the spectrometer.

 An algorithmic suite dedicated for signal processing and analysis is combined into the measurement protocol, leveraging the strengths of SI and its unique features, and combining it with the mainstream SR\SE channels.